State of Illinois

 WILLIAM G. HOLLAND

 Since August 1992, William G. Holland has served as Auditor General of the State of Illinois.
-He was appointed by the General Assembly to a ten-year term effective August 1, 1992, and unanimously appointed to a second ten-year term, effective August 1, 2002.
+He was appointed by the General Assembly to a ten-year term effective August 1, 1992, and has been unanimously reappointed twice since, with the latest term effective August 1, 2012.

 As a constitutional officer, the Auditor General audits public funds of the State and reports findings and recommendations to the General Assembly and to the Governor.
 The establishment of the Auditor General under the Legislature is important.
 It ensures that the Legislature, which grants funds and sets program goals, will ultimately review program expenditures and results.
 Thus, agencies are accountable to the people through their elected representatives.